 (ii) the party seeking discovery has had ample opportunity to obtain the information by discovery in the action; or

-(iii) the burden or expense of the proposed discovery outweighs its likely benefit, considering the needs of the case, the amount in controversy, the parties' resources, the importance of the issues at stake in the action and the importance of the proposed discovery in resolving the issues .
+the proposed discovery is outside the scope permitted by subsection (b)(1).

 (B) A party need not provide discovery of electronically stored information from sources that the party identifies as not reasonably accessible because of undue burden or cost.
 On motion to compel discovery or for a protective order, the party from whom discovery is sought must show that the information is not reasonably accessible because of undue burden or cost.
 If that showing is made, the court may nonetheless order discovery from such sources if the requesting party shows good cause, considering the limitations of subsection (b)(2)(A).
 The court may specify conditions for the discovery.

-(3) A party may obtain discovery of the existence and contents of any insurance agreement under which an insurance business may be liable to satisfy part or all of a possible judgment in the action or to indemnify or reimburse for payments made to satisfy the judgment.
+(3) Insurance agreements.
+A party may obtain discovery of the existence and contents of any insurance agreement under which an insurance business may be liable to satisfy part or all of a possible judgment in the action or to indemnify or reimburse for payments made to satisfy the judgment.
 Information concerning the insurance agreement is not by reason of disclosure admissible in evidence at trial.
 For purposes of this paragraph, an application for insurance is not a part of an insurance agreement.

-(4) (A) Ordinarily, a party may not discover documents and tangible things that are prepared in anticipation of litigation or for trial by or for another party or its representative, including the other party's attorney, consultant, surety, indemnitor, insurer or agent.
+(4) Trial preparation; materials.
+(A) Documents and tangible things.
+Ordinarily, a party may not discover documents and tangible things that are prepared in anticipation of litigation or for trial by or for another party or its representative, including the other party's attorney, consultant, surety, indemnitor, insurer or agent.
 But, subject to subsection (b)(5), those materials may be discovered if:

 (i) They are otherwise discoverable under paragraph (1); and